January 21

 1941 — (22th of Tevet, 5701) In Rumania, the Iron Guard raided thousands of Jews, destroyed hundreds of shops, and looted or burned twenty-five synagogues.
 In addition, 120 Jews were cruelly tortured and killed; Bulgaria enacted its first anti-Jewish measures.

-1942 — (3th of Shevat, 5702) In the Vilna Ghetto, the Jews established the United Partisan Organization (Fareynigte Partizaner Organizatsye, FPO), the only organization in the ghettos that included all the Zionist youth movements; After having completely surrounded Novi-Sad, Yugoslavia, Hungarian troops started what would be a three day long killing spree where Jews were dragged from their homes in 20° below zero and in heavy snow slaughtered at the “killing pits” along the banks of the Danube River.
+1942 — (3th of Shevat, 5702) In the Vilna Ghetto, the Jews established the United Partisan Organization (Fareynigte Partizaner Organizatsye, FPO), the only organization in the ghettos that included all the Zionist youth movements; After having completely surrounded Novi-Sad, Yugoslavia, Hungarian troops started what would be a three day long killing spree where Jews were dragged from their homes in 20° below zero and in heavy snow slaughtered at the “killing pits” along the banks of the Danube River

-1943 — (15th of Shevat, 5703) In Warsaw, the Germans opened fire in the ghetto.
+1943 — (15th of Shevat, 5703) The Shoah.
+In Warsaw, the Germans opened fire in the ghetto.
 Resistance was given by Jews seizing weapons and firing from rooftops with only 10 pistols.
 The Germans retreated after twelve were killed

 1945 — (7th of Shevat, 5705) Ninety-six Hungarian Jews interned at Auschwitz and working at a quarry at Golleschau, Germany, are sealed inside a pair of cattle cars labeled «Property of the SS.» Half of the prisoners freeze to death as the train travels aimlessly for days.
 At Zwittau, Germany, the cattle cars are detached from the train and left at the station.
 Manufacturer Oskar Schindler alters the bill of lading to read «Final Destination—Schindler Factory, Brünnlitz.» After unsealing the cars at his factory, Schindler frees the Jews.